KILTprotocol/spec-ext-credential-api/readme.md

 ### DApp consumes the API exposed by extension

-The dApp must create the `window.kilt` object as early as possible to indicate its support of the API to the extension.
+The dApp MUST create the `window.kilt` object as early as possible to indicate its support of the API to the extension.

 ```typescript
 window.kilt = {}